d-sanderson/d-sanderson/README.md

 ## About Me

 - 💼 Software Engineer at Meow Wolf
-- 🌱 Currently learning AR.js and React Three Fiber
+- 🌱 Currently learning React Query and Zu
-- 💬 Ask me about JavaScript, and Web Development
+- 💬 Ask me about JavaScript, client vs server-side state management, and Web Development

 ## Get in Touch